m7a/bo-ial/README.md

 albeit with a different focus.

-Both of the tools can be integrated because the script `pages_archivebox.sql` (which is a Shell script and an SQL script in a single file!) can be used to read ArchiveBox' database and create a suitable `script.js` for inclusion into IAL.
+Both of the tools can be integrated because the script `pages_archivebox.sql` can be used to read ArchiveBox' database and create a suitable `script.js` for inclusion into IAL.
+The script is a polyglot that can be either used as a query against the database or executed from the shell in order to invoke this query in a given archivebox database.

-The “Archive” box can then be used to search within the Archivebox links and [ENTER] leads to the page as captured in Archivebox.
+The “Archive” box in IAL can then be used to search within the Archivebox links and [ENTER] leads to the page as captured in Archivebox.

 The URL to prepend to Archivebox links is currently hardcoded to `http://127.0.0.1:7994/archive` but can be changed in `pages_archivebox.sql` as needed.

-Additionally, the integration supports certain tags to be present in the Archivebox archive and assigns them different “priorities”.
+Additionally, the integration supports certain tags to be present in the Archivebox archive and assigns different “priorities” to them.
 This is necessary since IAL only supports a single category per entry whereas Archivebox entries can have any number of tags.
 The tag with the lowest priority is assigned as category when viewed in IAL (other tags are discarded).